 Step 4: Stewardship Matrix

 With your first three steps, you can create a stewardship matrix that outlines what donor segments are being included in each communication item on the plan.
-Easily create your own using this template.
+Create your own using this template.

 Step 5: Automate When Needed